-The following table compares the nutritional value of a 100g serving of Aronia berries and blueberries.
+The following table compares the nutritional value of a 100 g serving of dried Aronia berries and dried blueberries.

 As you can see, Aronia berries are not only lower in calories than blueberries, they also provide higher levels of both protein and fibre, with a lower number of carbohydrates and sugars per serving.